 The mechanism is the reasoning relationship.
 Not tool use — where the human reasons and the agent assists.
 Not delegation — where the agent reasons and the human accepts or rejects outputs.
 A genuine loop: human steering shapes what agents engage with; agent outputs reshape what the human can see and understand; and this continues until the human is ready to make a judgment that is irreducibly theirs.

-How this gets operationalized
+How this gets operationalised

 CASi Labs Methodology